mmomtchev/nobind/README.md

   // An optional public member may specify the number
   // of consumed JS arguments (considered 1 if not present) int Inputs;
-  // Optionally, if the typemap has a costly state, only move
+  // Optionally, if the typemap has a state, specify only move
-  // semantics may be specified, nobind17 can work with this type FromJS(const FromJS &) = delete;
+  // semantics, nobind17 can work with this type FromJS(const FromJS &) = delete;
   FromJS(FromJS &&) = default;
 };